 Our medical malpractice team is equipped to handle most any medical malpractice case regardless of the type of injury suffered.
 Malpractice occurs whenever a medical professional deviates from the accepted standard of care for his or her field of medicine.
 All doctors and health care providers have an ethical and legal obligation to give every patient responsible and safe treatment and attention.

 Malpractice often results in severe injuries that can leave a patient debilitated for life or even cause death.
 If you or a loved one is the victim of malpractice, you should contact a medical malpractice attorney as soon as possible.
-At Speeter & Johnson, our experienced team consists of Attorney Robert Speeter and Senior Medical Paralegal Shanlee Speeter who have successfully won multi-million dollar settlements.
+At Speeter & Johnson, our experienced team begins with Attorney Robert Speeter, who has successfully won multi-million dollar settlements.
 Depending on the specific nature of the case we regularly partner with other attorneys, as the needs of the case require.

 We will aggressively fight to protect your rights and help you secure the compensation that you deserve.
 The care provider may be liable and owe you damages which may include medical costs (and future medical expenses), pain and suffering, mental anguish, rehabilitation, lost wages, and other associated costs.

-Our office is highly selective with the types of Medical Malpractice Cases we accept as we always provide direct access to our selected clients to the Attorney and Senior Medical Paralegal 24/7.
+Our office is highly selective with the types of Medical Malpractice Cases we accept as we always provide direct access to our selected clients to the Attorney 24/7.

 Types of Medical Malpractice Cases